 Surplus value s, expressed in real labor-time terms, can be deduced as the difference between total employment and variable capital: s = L – v.
 Rearranging gives L = v + s.
 Part of total employment is necessary to reproduce workers and their dependents.
 This is referred to as ‘necessary labor’ and equivalent to v.
 The rest is ‘surplus labor’ and equivalent to s.

-At the macro level, real output Y, whether sold within the period or accumulating as unsold inventories, will be a multiple of actual net real autonomous expenditure A:
+At the macro level, real output Y, will tend to an equilibrium level that is a multiple of actual net real autonomous expenditure A:

 where α is the marginal propensity to leak from the circular flow of income to taxes, saving and imports (though, at the moment, there are no taxes).

 Since real output is employment L multiplied by productivity ρ (= Y/L), we can write:

 Massimo De Angelis – ‘Social Relations and the Keynesian Multiplier’, Review of Radical Political Economics, 2000, 32(1), pp. 80-103 – translates the Keynesian multiplier into Marx’s value categories and draws out some of the social implications.

 When all labor is productive, productivity is the reciprocal of value per unit of output, or ‘unit value’ λ:

 If we assume Keynesian (or Kaleckian) causation, real output is determined by the level of autonomous demand, given the marginal propensity to leak.
 For given productivity (or unit value), the level of employment, and hence new value added (L = v + s), depends on the level of demand-determined real output.

 Whenever there is a change in productivity, real output will vary relative to total employment (and new value added).
 In general, productivity varies with: (a) technology and (b) labor intensity.